printdotio/printio-android-sdk/NEW-DOCS-WIP.md

 ---------
 #### > Change side menu icon

-Replace the following icons with your own icons of same names.
+Replace following icons with your own icons of same names.
 Recommended dimensions are listed next to the icon name.
 ```
 icon_menu_default.png (39x29)